 Kale – part of the cruciferous vegetable group – is among the most nutrient-rich foods you can find.
 We include a large amount of kale (at least 1 – 2 cups) a day in our diet, usually in our salads combined with spinach and other leafy greens.
 Kale is usually the star of the show though, because just a single cup of kale offers double the recommended amount of Vitamin A, 6x the daily recommendation of Vitamin K and more Vitamin C than the recommended daily minimum, among tons of other nutrients and antioxidants to ward off a host of diseases.
 Plus, kale is low calorie and a serving also has 3g of protein – so with avocado and some healthy dressing, a kale salad is a perfect Ketology-approved meal.

-What are your keto superfoods?
+What’s on your keto foods list for women?
 Let us know in the comments below!